 Throughout his life, Dante Gabriel Rossetti identified himself with the medieval Italian poet Dante Alighieri.
 When he married Siddall, she took the role of Beatrice Portinari, Alighieri’s beloved in Vita Nuova.
 In 1862, Siddall died when she overdosed on laudanum.
 Her grief-stricken husband honored her memory with this painting.

 Siddall poses as Beatrice in a dream-like space.
 Her eyes are closed.
 She looks like she is praying.
 Around her, there is a myriad of symbols.
 Just above her hands, a bird leaves a white poppy flower, the plant from which laudanum is made, suggesting Siddall’s cause of death.
-However, a sundial casting a shadow on the number nine marks the time Beatrice’s death, that is 9 June 1290.
+However, a sundial casting a shadow on the number nine marks the time of Beatrice’s death, that is 9 June 1290.

 In the background, we see Dante Alighieri with an allegorical representation of love, in the form of an angel.
 Love holds the flickering soul of Beatrice/Elizabeth Siddall.

 Measure for Measure tells the story of Claudio, a young man who has been sentenced to death by the temporary ruler of Vienna, Lord Angelo for impregnating his fiancée.
-Isabella, Claudio’s sister and a nun, pleads for his life to Angelo, as result the ruler offers her a deal.
+Isabella, Claudio’s sister and a nun, pleads for his life to Angelo, as a result, the ruler offers her a deal.
 Claudio will be saved if she agrees to sleep with him.
 However, Isabela vehemently rejects the proposal.
 She then goes to see her brother in prison and prepares him for his fate.
 Claudio however urges her to change her mind.
 This is the moment we see on the canvas.

 Hunt inscribed on the frame the following lines from the play.